kwatch/benry-ruby/benry-cmdopt/README.md

   terminates current process when `-v` or `--version` specified in terminal.
   It is hard to remove these options.

-  On the other hand, `benry/cmdopt.rb` does not add these options.
+  In contract, `benry/cmdopt.rb` does not add these options.
-  `benry/cmdopt.rb` does nothing extra.
+  `benry/cmdopt.rb` does nothing superfluous.

 ```ruby
 require 'optparse'